Music as a Gateway to Shared Humanity

 Rahman was equally engaged by a demonstration of an autonomous wheelchair, an invention spearheaded by Daniela Rus, the Andrew (1956) and Erna Viterbi Professor of Electrical Engineering and Computer Science and director of MIT’s Computer Science and Artificial Intelligence Laboratory.

 Finally, Rahman was off to meet with composer Tod Machover, the Muriel R. Cooper Professor of Music and Media.
-“Today was fascinating,” says Rahman on his return to the Media Lab, which he toured earlier in the day.
+“Today was fascinating,” says Rahman upon his return to the Media Lab, which he toured earlier in the day.

 “I have a deep interest in music and how to bring technology to human emotion, how to conquer it to make beautiful things, to create emotions, to create beautiful songs,” he says.
 “But at heart, my interest is always in humanity.
 We need all kinds of new ideas and innovations that will help people.”